Ravaelles/Atlantis/README.md

 * Atlantis is capable of auto-detecting the race it plays.
 If you want to change your race, modify this line "race = Protoss" in your bwapi.ini file.

 # Code structure

-To be explained and improved...
+Main framework class is called `Atlantis` and it's built on top of BWMirror `BWEventListener` class.
+It contains all events like: new game frame, unit destroyed, unit created etc.

   * Atlantis.matchFrame()
     * AtlantisGameCommander.update()
-	  * AtlantisWorkerCommander.update();
-	  	- gathering resources
-	  	- transfers workers between bases if needed
-	  	- defence against rushes
-	  * AtlantisCombatCommander.update();
-	  	- controls all combat units
-	  	- decides whether to fight or retreat
-	  	- chooses best targets to attack
-	  	- checks if unit is wounded and if so, retreats
-	  * AtlantisScoutManager.update();
+	  * AStrategyCommander.update()
-	  	- sends unit to scout the map in search of enemy
-	  	- scouts the possible location for the next base
+	    - responsible for detecting enemy strategy
-	  * AtlantisProductionCommander.update();
+	  * AtlantisProductionCommander.update()
 	  	- takes care of build orders and issues proper commands
-	  	- automatically builds supply units when needed
+	  	- automatically builds supply units (Supply Depots, Pylons, Overlords) when needed
-	  	- ensures constructions are finished and have proper builders
+	  	- ensures constructions are finished and have builders assigned
-	  	- requests construction of new base (expands)
+	  	- handles expansion (new bases)
+	  * AtlantisWorkerCommander.update()
+	  	- assign workers to gather resources
+	  	- transfer workers between bases when needed
+	  	- @ToDo: defend against rushes and enemy units (Cannon Rush, Gas steal)
+	  * AtlantisCombatCommander.update()
+	  	- takes control of every combat unit
+	  	- decide whether to fight or retreat
+		- avoid close or hidden melee units
+	  	- choose best targets to attack (prioritize Siege Tanks)
+	  * AtlantisScoutManager.update()
+	  	- send worker to scout the map in search of enemy
+	  	- roam around enemy base for as long possible in order to detect his build order
-	  * AtlantisPainter.paint();
+	  * AtlantisPainter.paint()
     	- paints life bars over units
     	- displays places of construction that haven't started yet
     	- displays current production queue
     	- displays tooltips over units that make debugging easier

 # AI tournaments
 Take a look at this site: http://sscaitournament.com/